apache/cloudstack-documentation/source/adminguide/service_offerings.rst

       system VM is running.
 Shared allocates from storage accessible via NFS.

+   -  **Provisioning type**: The type of disk that should be allocated.
+      Local

-   -  **Custom**: Custom compute offerings can be used in following
+   -  **Compute Offering Type**: Custom compute offerings can be used in following
-      cases: deploying a VM, changing the compute offering of a stopped VM and running VMs, which is nothing but scaling up.
+      cases: deploying a VM, changing the compute offering of a stopped VM and running VMs.

       If the Custom field is checked, the end-user must fill in the desired values for number of CPU, CPU speed, and RAM Memory when